MultimodalUniverse/MultimodalUniverse/scripts/gaia/README.md

 - `coeff_error`, which is the standard deviation on the coefficients

 If you want the spectrum in wavelength/flux space, you can use GaiaXPy to convert.

+## Radial velocities

+This includes:

+- `radial_velocity` in km/s
+- `radial_velocity_error` in km/s
+- `rv_template_teff`, `rv_template_logg`, `rv_template_fe_h` which are the stellar parameters of the template used to derive the radial velocity

+## Corrections

+There are a few variables that are useful for corrections:

+- `ecl_lat`, `ecl_lon`, `nu_eff_used_in_astrometry`, `pseudocolor`, and `astrometric_params_solved` for zero point corrections
+- `rv_template_teff`, `grvs_mag` for radial velocity corrections

+## Flags

+There are some flags for quality control:

+- `ruwe` is the renormalized unit weight error, where you can typically remove sources with ruwe > 1.4 if you want to select single stars

+## Data Download

+The data are available from Globus at the following link: [Gaia DR3 Dataset](https://app.globus.org/file-manager/collections/90f5713a-e74d-11ec-9bd2-2d2219dcc1fa/overview).

+The current parent sample is built from the Gaia Source Catalog and the XP coefficients, and `build_parent_sample.py` healpix-ifies it.
+To create the actual parent sample, you need to download the source catalogs and XP coefficients, then join it all together into one HDF5 file.